 Local voices are often stifled in coordination meetings.
 You can only raise your voice if your views align with the mandates of international organizations."
+(Key informant, WLO)

 Box 3: The lack of a clear and widely accepted and socialized definition of "WLOs" limits funding opportunities for smaller women's organizations